grip-on-software/data-analysis/README.md

   - `prediction_url` (`$PREDICTION_URL`): URL to a human-readable website that
     explains the source of the prediction results, which may itself contain some format patterns such as `${jira_key}`.
+  - `sprint_patch` (`$SPRINT_PATCH`): SQL query pattern to use to determine if a sprint has a patch name or not.
+If no differentiation between normal sprints and patch sprints is necessary, then this can be set to `'false'`.
 - `weather` (used by `weather.r`): External weather data collection.
   - `url` (`$WEATHER_URL`): URL to an API endpoint that indicates locations of files for daily temperatures, for example the API URL pointed by the [KNMI